ZTNA is a security feature that replaces implicit trust and requires continuous verification in order to gain access to networked systems. |

 Kurt Marko writing for Netify.

 Because ZTNA uses cryptographic certificates (e.g. X.509) to establish both user and device identity and also to establish TLS encrypted tunnels between users/devices and gateways or endpoints, it can replace tunnel-based VPN schemes for remote access.
-Indeed, many organizations adopt ZTNA to simplify remote access networking for work-from-home (WFH) employees that are often flummoxed by VPN clients and network connectivity problems, particularly in organizations that don't allow split tunneling and insist on funneling all traffic through a corporate VPN gateway.
+Indeed, many organisations adopt ZTNA to simplify remote access networking for work-from-home (WFH) employees that are often flummoxed by VPN clients and network connectivity problems, particularly in organisations that don’t allow split tunnelling and insist on funnelling all traffic through a corporate VPN gateway.

 As discussed in the vendor profiles, zero-trust implementations differ, but, conceptually they are quite similar.
 Since it isn’t part of a broader network security portfolio, Google’s BeyondCorp Enterprise isn’t included in our list; however because of Google’s expertise, having pioneered zero-trust technology for its internal use, BeyondCorp is an outstanding example of ZTNA principles, namely: